 I'll add some statistical info and counts of gliders flown and such as I feel motivated or think of coding variations.
 Since my flying is split between test-fly days, where I do 3-6 flights of anywhere from 5-25 minutes, and fun flying where I fly once for 1-2 hours, overall averages would be rather meaningless.
 Splitting the flights into various classes will help, but that's another task (HG vs. PG aren't even currently distinguished - you have to know the models).

-So the flight logs here only go back to 1998.
+So the flight logs here go back to 1985.
 Back in the mid-90's I had several years running of 100-150 hours airtime.
 That dropped off a bit as domestic-bliss-related things took over, including long summer vacations.
 The bliss stopped in early 2004, so annual airtime has picked up again.
-In early 2006 I changed from being a WW employee full-time to contracting with them to do website maintenance so I could pursue growth in other areas (website design business, usefully filling former wasted commuting hours, waistline expansion...) though I've rejoined the regular test-fly crew as of the end of 2006.
-OK, that's more than you wanted to know, I'm sure...
+Market started dropping-off in 2008.
+WW ceased operations 2021.